kubernetes-sigs/kueue/keps/77-dynamically-sized-jobs/README.md

 #### Story 1 - RayCluster w/ autoscaling

-1. The user creates a RayCluster.
+1. The user creates a RayCluster with `enableInTreeAutoscaling: true`.
 2. Kueue admits the RayCluster based on the requested resources in the head pod and worker pod.
-3. User updates RayCluster to enable autoscaling
+3. Given the deman of the job, the Ray Autoscaler adjusts the replicas field as it adds or removes Pods from the cluster.
 4. Kueue will not suspend and requeue the RayCluster, instead it will dynamically update ClusterQueue usage based on the scaling event.

+### Notes/Constraints/Caveats (Optional)

+If Kueue needs to preempt the resized RayCluster, it would preempt it as a whole, regardless of whether the RayCluster was previously scaled up.

 ## Design Details